iafisher/startpyproject/README.txt

   - Create directories for a main package and a test package.
   - Create a new Django project.

+Example uses:

+    # Create a project in a new directory.
+    $ startpyproject myproject

-Make sure to run the script in the already-created project directory.
+    # Initialize a project in the current directory.
-Typical usage is

-    $ mkdir myproject
-    $ cd myproject
+    $ startpyproject

+    # Create a Django project.
+    $ startpyproject --django mysite

+    # Get help.
-    $ startpyproject -p mypackage
+    $ startpyproject --help

 The startpyproject script is self-contained.
 Simply drop it anywhere on your PATH.
-Run

-    $ startpyproject --help

-for documentation of command-line options.